peteroupc/peteroupc.github.io/colorgen.md

 The following topics would greatly enrich this document:

-- A method for performing color calibration and color matching using a smartphone's camera and, possibly, a color calibration card and/or white balance card, provided that method is not covered by any granted patents or pending patent applications.
+- A method for performing color calibration and color matching using a smartphone's camera and, possibly, a color calibration card and/or white balance card, provided that method is not covered by any active patents or pending patent applications.

 <a id=Questions_for_This_Document></a>
 ### Questions for This Document